 All SRE teachers must be trained and authorised by an approved provider and deliver their authorised curriculum.

-Can schools host events which are linked to religious activities such as Diwali, Hanukah, Christmas, Eid, Easter, etc?
+Can schools host events that are linked to religious activities such as Diwali, Hanukah, Christmas, Eid, Easter?

 Yes.
 There are two ways this can occur.